 Sometime between 13 and 18 months, most babies make a natural transition from two naps to one.
-This nap is usually a 2-hour afternoon nap, oftentimes beginning between 12:30 and 2 p.m.
+This nap is usually a 2-hour afternoon nap, usually beginning between 12:30 and 2 p.m.

 18 Months and Beyond

-Your child will continue with their nap pattern until they are ready to transition to quiet time.
+Baby and toddler naps continue with this decreasing pattern until they are ready to transition to quiet time.
 The average child will stop napping somewhere between 3 and 4 years old.

-These suggestions correlate to the average baby’s windows of wakefulness, which is basically a fancy way of saying ‘the length of time you can expect your baby to stay awake between sleep times without completely melting down.
-Average windows of wakefulness by age:
+These suggestions correlate to the average baby’s windows of wakefulness.
+That’s basically a fancy way of saying “the length of time you can expect your baby to stay awake between sleep times without completely melting down”.

 For a better understanding of wakefulness windows, and a typical schedule for your baby, you may find it helpful to review a typical baby or toddler sleep schedule, which will give you a better perspective on the actual wakefulness windows for your child.